massalabs/massa/docs/technical-doc/storage.md

 ## Storage management in Protocol

-TODO @adrien-zinger can you write this part ?
+TODO @adrien-zinger @gterzian can you write this part ?